RafaelAlba/trip-planning-planner/README.md

 It should have a list of all of your trip plans as well as a way to add a new trip plan.

 Your awesome designer friend has mocked up some screenshots for you to follow.
-Attached are the mocks for what the list of trip plans should look like, as well as the new trip plan form.
+The mocks are found within this repository for what the list of trip plans should look like, as well as the new trip plan form.

 Requirements: